 Adam joined Watsi on August 26th, 2016.
-Four years ago, Adam became the 2191st member to automatically support a new Watsi patient every month.
-Since then, 4,281 more people have become monthly donors!
-Adam's most recent donation supported Emmanuel, a 1-year-old baby boy from Kenya, to fund congenital anorectal malformation surgery.
+Five years ago, Adam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Adam's most recent donation supported Kyarimpa, a mother and farmer from Uganda, to undergo a hysterectomy.